 Only Ānanda didn’t show up for the Sangha.
 Earlier he had accepted a special invitation to go somewhere else and had not yet returned from his trip.
 No senior monk was accompanying him; he was returning alone.

 That day on the road Ānanda had not yet received offerings, so at mealtime he carried his alms bowl in hands and walked through the town from door to door.
-While receiving alms, he thought to himself that he would accept vegetarian food from everyone, not only from Kṣatriyas of honorable families, but also from Caṇḍālas, who were considered impure classes. Ānanda knew that the Buddha had once admonished the Arhats Subhūti and Mahākāśyapa for being prejudicial on their alms rounds.
+While receiving alms, he thought to himself that he would accept offering from everyone, not only from Kṣatriyas of honorable families, but also from Caṇḍālas, who were considered impure classes. Ānanda knew that the Buddha had once admonished the Arhats Subhūti and Mahākāśyapa for being prejudicial on their alms rounds.
 Being a devoted follower of the Buddha, he was determined to practice impartiality and compassion, so as to assist all beings in generating merits, and to eradicate their wrong views.

 Having crossed the city moat, Ānanda walked slowly through the outer gates.
 His manner remained disciplined and proper, as he followed strictly and respectfully the monastic rules.
 Since he was receiving alms impartially, he soon chanced upon a house of courtesans, where he was waylaid by a powerful artifice – a young Mātaṅga woman cast a spell on Ānanda and seduced him onto her bed.
 Then she caressed him lasciviously, until he was about to lose self-control and break his monastic vows.